Daydreamest/scoreboard/README.md

 | Team uniqueness | <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/c/c4/No_icon_red.svg/240px-No_icon_red.svg.png" width="24" height="24"> | |
 | Thread safety | <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/c/c4/No_icon_red.svg/240px-No_icon_red.svg.png" width="24" height="24"> | |

+## Instannation and usage

+### Installation

+1. Install Rust work environment.
+Use the standard [Rust installation guide](https://www.rust-lang.org/learn/get-started) with all the default options
+2. This should also install [Cargo](https://doc.rust-lang.org/cargo/), Rust default package manager
+3. Clone this repository

+### Compilation

+Move to the "scoreboard" directory and run:

+`> cargo build`

+On the first execution Cargo may download dependencies and libraries.
+After that, the library will be compiled to a biniary:

+`scoreboard/target/debug/libscoreboard.rlib`

+### Usage

+### Testing

+To run tests move to the "scoreboard" directory and run:

+`> cargo test`

 ## Possible additional features

 ### API